-Issuance of the LOA is dependent on a on a determination that the total number of marine mammals taken by the activity as a whole will have no more than a negligible impact on the affected species or stock of marine mammals.
-Incidental take of marine mammals that will be authorized by the LOA is also provided in the MMPA Rule and thus may not exceed the levels published in the Rule and assessed in this Opinion.
-Mitigation requirements are the same as those described in the MMPA rule as provided in the previous section and as assessed in this Opinion.
+Issuance of the LOA was dependent on a determination that the total number of marine mammals taken by the activity as a whole would have no more than a negligible impact on the affected species or stock of marine mammals.
+Incidental take of marine mammals authorized by the LOA is also provided in the MMPA Rule and thus may not exceed the levels published in the Rule and assessed in this opinion.
+Mitigation requirements are the same as those described in the MMPA rule as provided in the previous section and as assessed in this opinion.
 Any unforeseen changes in the incidental take authorization above what is authorized in the MMPA Rule and LOA, would require amending the Rule and reinitiation of section 7 consultation pursuant to the ESA.

 Section 7(b)(4)(C) of the ESA provides that if an endangered or threatened marine mammal is involved, the taking must first be authorized by Section 101(a)(5) of the MMPA.
 Accordingly, the terms of this incidental take statement and the exemption from Section 9 prohibitions of the ESA become effective only upon the issuance of MMPA authorization (i.e, five year regulations and LOA) to take the marine mammals in this Opinon.
-Absent such authorization, the incidental take statement is inoperative for marine mammals.
-The incidental take statement for sea turtles, fish, corals, and other non-marine mammal species will take effect immediately upon issuance of the LOA.
+This authorization was issued July 31, 2015.
+Absent such authorization, the incidental take statement would be inoperative for marine mammals.